API Idempotency Keys & Versioning

 result = process_payment(request.body)

-# Cache the result with TTL
+# Cache the response with a long TTL so future retries are idempotent.

 redis.setex(